Dangerous Chemicals

-Great care should be taken in the handling and storage of chemical products.
+Great care should be taken in the handling and storage and disposal of chemical products.
 If you have unused or unwanted products containing toxic chemicals ensure that you dispose of them properly.
 Never pour unused chemicals onto the ground, down the drain or storm drain.

 ORGANIC SOLVENTS AND DENSE NON AQUEOUS PHASE LIQUIDS (DNAPLS)